 Definition: myopathy is a disease of the skeletal muscles.

-Caused by nervous disorders that usually call our attention because we develop weakness or rapid fatigue in the muscle during activities at the time we use our limbs.
+We were caused by nervous disorders that usually call our attention because we develop weakness or rapid fatigue in the muscle during activities when we use our limbs.

-There may also be delay in recovery after playing sports or simply a lower performance compared to other times.
-When a myopathy is acquired in late age, there is often an underlying reason, such as thyroid disease or some problem in the development of the adrenal glands.
+There may also be a delay in recovery after playing sports or simply a lower performance than other times.
+When a myopathy is acquired at a late age, there is often an underlying reason, such as thyroid disease or some problem in the development of the adrenal glands.

 The effects of myopathy are generally mild and transient.

-- Muscle weakness and movement problems, which can cause patients to become dependent and in rare cases require a wheelchair.
+- Muscle weakness and movement problems can cause patients to become dependent and, in rare cases, require a wheelchair.

 - Muscular dystrophy is a severe form of myopathy that can have more severe symptoms.

-- Unlike neuropathy, myopathy does not cause changes in sensitivity.
+- Unlike neuropathy, myopathy does not cause changes in insensitivity.

-The myopathies are very diverse in the cause, since some are produced as a result of a main process in the muscle, while others are secondary to another condition.
+The myopathies are very diverse in the cause since some are produced due to a central process in the muscle, while others are secondary to another condition.

 There are also several types of myopathies.
-Some are inherited and caused by a genetic defect, an inflammatory response or endocrine problems
+Some are inherited and caused by a genetic defect, inflammatory response, or endocrine problems.

 The causes of myopathy due to a primary muscular disease include: